esek/evote/README.md

   ?>
   ```

-  When this is done you can go back to  http://evote.yourdomain.com and login as the user you just created in the setup scrpit and the system should be up and running.
+  When this is done you can go back to  http://evote.yourdomain.com and login as the user you just created in the setup script and the system should be up and running.